DaryleH98/PerformanceMonitor/README.md

 npm run start
 Then cd into server directory
 npm run start
-Again cd into reactclient directory
+again cd into reactclient directory

 npm start
 Runs the app in the development mode.